 Composition: Adding story episodes

 When you put your piece together, the motifs will provide the scaffolding of the structure, and the stories that Scheherazade tells will be interspersed throughout.

-1. Start by discussing how stories are constructed; with a beginning, a middle and a climax – remember how Scheherazade keeps the Sultan hooked to her stories – and an ending.
+1. Start by discussing how stories are constructed; with a beginning, a middle with a climax (remember how Scheherazade keeps the Sultan hooked to her stories), and an ending.

 3. Split into 4 groups: